 As the industry celebrates Great British Beef Week, the NFU is urging farmers to use this opportunity to demonstrate why government should support the promotion of world-class, sustainable British beef both at home and abroad.

-“If we are to achieve this ambition, we are going to need both public and political support, and so we must demonstrate why the government should invest in promoting the British brand both at home and overseas.
-It’s also crucial that clear and honest labelling is in place, not just in retail but also out of home, in order for the public to make informed buying decisions and support British beef.
+Minette went on to explain that if we are to achieve this ambition we need both public and political support and must demonstrate why the government should invest in promoting the British brand both at home and overseas.
+It’s also crucial, she said, that clear and honest labelling is in place, not just in retail but also out of home, in order for the public to make informed buying decisions and support British beef.